HOW TO GO GRAY (OR GREIGE-TAUPE) WHEN YOUR ROOM IS BEIGE

 If the above colors aren’t jibing with your space, listen reaaallly closely, and you might hear your home whispering that it wants a modern beige paint color.
 However, even without cool-toned walls, there are still some great ways to add balance to your space.

-Depending on which best suits your space, consider furniture pieces that are DARKER THAN your beige finishes; that act as ‘accents’ to them rather than direct competition.
+Depending on which best suits your space, consider furniture pieces that are DARKER THAN your beige finishes; they act as ‘accents’ rather than direct competition.

 The warm gray chairs in this eating area below ground the space while letting the off-white cabinets and beige walls speak to the finishes in the room…

 Rather than painting your walls the wrong color, get great visual value out of accent pieces in cool hues of gray, greige, taupe, blue, violet, and green.

 As shown in this next room, you can also balance a beige room with other NEUTRALS, including warm white and black…

 3. ADD SOME COOL CONTRAST WITH A COOL-TONED KITCHEN ISLAND